RandyPatterson/AOAI_Student/Challenge-04-Prereq-ADO.md

 1. Once this is done, click on `Navigate to project`.

 ### Create Query for Work Items

+:bulb: **Note:** This is only required if you do not have a query already created.
+We have seen the demo generator not create a query for work items in the past.
+So please follow these step if you need to create a query for work items.

 1. Click on `Boards` then `Queries`.
 1. Click on `New Query`.